Protozoal enteritis: Coccidiosis

 Treatment

-Treatment of hepatic coccidiosis is difficult and the disease may remain present for life.
-The anti-coccidiosis treatment is successful only for rabbits infected since 5 to 6 days.
-Even if the treatment is successful, mortality and diarrhea will continue during the next few days.
-Relapse is regularly observed after 1 or 2 weeks.
+The treatment of hepatic coccidiosis is challenging, and the disease may persist indefinitely.
+The anti-coccidiosis treatment is only effective for rabbits infected since 5 to 6 days.
+Even if the treatment is successful, mortality and diarrhea will persist for several days.
+Relapse can be observed after 1 or 2 weeks.

 Robenidine hydrochloride is well tolerated by rabbits, but its regular preventive use over the last 20 years has raised resistance of e.g. E. media and E. magna toward this compound.
 Further drugs used to treat the parasite include: